 Where more than 120 years of history embraces the future …

-Christian Brothers’ College (“CBC”), the very first Christian Brothers’ College in Africa, was established by the Christian Brothers emanating from Ireland in 1897.
+Christian Brothers’ College (“CBC”), the very first Christian Brothers’ College in Africa, was established by the Christian Brothers originating from Ireland in 1897.
 Over the years, they established schools, not only in Africa, but across the world.

 Christian Brothers’ College, Kimberley, opened its doors on the first day of school to a mere 15 pupils, to be joined the next day by a further 22.
 At that stage, it was still called the Christian Brothers’ High School.
 The range of subjects was wide and tuition was offered in six languages – Greek, Latin, English, Dutch, French and German.

 Changing the name

 The school built up an outstanding academic reputation from the outset, attracting boys from both Kimberley and the outlying districts.
-This created a need for boarding facilities and in 1905 the school opened boarding facilities.
+This created a need for boarding and in 1905 the school opened its own boarding facilities.
 For many years thereafter, the school was primarily a boarding school for boys, with special focus on Catholics.

 The school adopted its saint name, St Patrick, at the centenary celebrations in 1997.
 This change signified a new beginning in the second 100 years of the life of the school.

 Values like honesty, humility and courage were a vital part of the education from the outset, in a school that was to face the Siege of Kimberley and two World Wars in its first 50 years.